awsdocs/aws-lambda-developer-guide/doc_source/with-cloudtrail-example.md

 ## Requirements<a name="with-cloudtrail-tutorial-requirements"></a>

 This tutorial assumes that you have some knowledge of basic Lambda operations and the Lambda console\.
-If you haven't already, follow the instructions in [Getting started with Lambda](getting-started-create-function.md) to create your first Lambda function\.
+If you haven't already, follow the instructions in [Create a Lambda function with the console](getting-started.md#getting-started-create-function) to create your first Lambda function\.

 Before you begin, make sure that you have the following tools:
 + [Node\.js 12\.x with `npm`](https://nodejs.org/en/download/releases/)\.